If you make a purchase through an affiliate link, we may receive a fee or commission.

 A marker, dedicated in 2003 by the Rev. King’s widow Coretta Scott King, memorializes the moment.
 The memorial has been the site of many other pivotal moments in U.S. history.
 Some say the modern civil rights movement got its start with Marian Anderson’s 1939 Easter Sunday concert at the memorial.
 The African-American performer had been banned from performing at Constitution Hall by the owners, the Daughters of the American Revolution.

-A fascinating Civil War to Civil Rights walking tour, offered by Cultural Tourism DC.
+Take a fascinating self-guided Civil War to Civil Rights walking tour, offered by Cultural Tourism DC.
 Download a free map and guide book here.

 Or take a guided tour covering the city’s rich African-American history, including the King Memorial and a reserved ticketed entry to the National Museum of African American History and Culture.

 Willard InterContinental Washington No other D.C. hotel feels more at the center of power than the Willard, a beautiful Beaux Arts building, just a block from the White House.
 Look for specials or packages because it’s quite spendy.
 1401 Pennsylvania Ave.
-NW, 202/628-9100, TripAdvisor average price $510.
+NW, 202/628-9100